Skip to Content

 Whether to take a rucksack or suitcase for Morocco, really comes down to whether you’re travelling around from place to place independently, on a tour with a driver, or whether you’re staying put in one same place.

 Suitcases (my favourite will forever be the Thule Subterra with its compression panel) are always easier to unpack and find items.
-In fact, I rarely actually unpack if I take a suitcase and just leave it open to see and grab things as and when I need.
+In fact, I rarely actually unpack if I take a suitcase and just leave it open to see and grab things, as and when I need.

-So if you are staying in the one spot, or have a driver who picks you up and drops you at your accommodation on a tour, then you are absolutely find with a suitcase.
+So if you are staying in the one spot, or have a driver who picks you up and drops you at your accommodation on a tour, then you are absolutely fine with a suitcase.

 What clothes to pack for Morocco